 While caring for patients in the Children’s Hospital of Wisconsin Concussion Clinic, I often notice that parents and young athletes don’t realize that a concussion affects injured athletes in all phases of life, not just athletics.
 While progress has been made in concussion awareness and recognition on the athletic field (although there’s still room for improvement), concussion awareness has …Continue reading this post

 You may have read and heard a lot about concussions lately.
 I recently cowrote a clinical report on sports-related concussions in children and adolescents that will be published today in Pediatrics.
 There have been some positive changes in the NFL and NCAA to improve safety, but you will be glad to know the Wisconsin Interscholastic Athletics Association has been following these improved rules for a few years now.

 Concussions are brain injuries and need to be taken seriously.
-They don’t just happen in …Continue reading →
+They don’t just happen in …Click here to continue reading

 Well, the snow is coming down today marking the first big snowstorm of 2010.
 Though we adults may dread driving in it, nothing makes kids happier than sledding down a hill blanketed with fresh snow.

 But did you know that each winter 24,500 kids are injured in sledding accidents?
 About 3,000 of these kids suffer a serious brain injury as a result.
 These are scary statistics that no parent wants to think about.
-A few simple precautions can help prevent many of these …Continue reading →
+A few simple precautions can help prevent many of these …Click here to continue reading

 You may have read and heard a lot about concussions lately.
 U.S. Congress recently held a special session to learn more about the effects of concussion on National Football League players.
 Concussions don’t just happen in professional sports, they happen in every sport, at any age, and to both boys and girls.